weshatheleopard/rutube-downloader-ruby/README.md

 #### Option 2 (Ruby console):
 1. Launch the console of this project (`rake console`)
-2. Launch the code with the URL obtained at the step above (`dl 'http://video.site/breaking-news-654321'`)
+2. Launch the code with the URL of the webpage where video is located (`dl 'http://video.site/breaking-news-654321'`)

 ### OLD method (still works!)